-- 38. We support amending the Motor Vehicles law to allow two implements to be towed in tandem by a tractor. - 39.
-We support a change to Department of Transportation law that agricultural equipment dealers be allowed to transport equipment at the same dimensions as farmers (17 feet width, 13' 6" height) with the proper permitting and escorts. - 40.
+- 38. We support amending the New York State Department of Motor Vehicles Law to allow two implements to be towed in tandem by a tractor. - 39.
+We support a change to New York State Department of Transportation Law that agricultural equipment dealers be allowed to transport equipment at the same dimensions as farmers (17 feet width, 13' 6" height) with the proper permitting and escorts. - 40.
 Farmers should be exempt from the proposed federal tri-axle upgrade requirement. - 41.
-We support changes to the Farm Plate law that would allow aquaculture to be considered an acceptable agricultural use. - 42.
+We support changes to the Farm Plate Law that would allow aquaculture to be considered an acceptable agricultural use. - 42.
 We support greater emphasis on farm safety, including: - a.
-Public Service Announcements (PSAs) on radio and the internet; - b.
+Public Service Announcements on radio and the internet; - b.
 On-site training of farmers for use of dangerous equipment at the time of equipment purchase; and - c.
-Emphasis on operating of and sharing the road with slow moving vehicles and horses and buggies in the New York State driver training and/or New York State Department of Education curriculum.
+Emphasis on operating of and sharing the road with slow moving vehicles and horses and buggies in the New York State driver training and/or New York State Department of Education curriculum. - 43.
+We support New York State Department of Transportation inspections of farm-plated trucks being limited to real safety items, such as brakes, signal lights and brake lights.
+Items that do not affect overall vehicle safety, such as windshield washer fluid, lights on license plates, etc., should not be subject to inspection.